slackapi/bolt-js/README.md

   `string`, `Object` or mixed `Array` of `strings` and `Objects`.
 If a string, the value will be set to `text` of the `chat.postmessage` object.
 Otherwise pass a [`chat.postmessage`](https://api.slack.com/methods/chat.postMessage) `Object`.
+  If the current message is part of a thread, the new message will remain in the thread.
+To control if a message is threaded or not you can use the `msg.thread()` and `msg.unthread()` functions.

   If `input` is an `Array`, a random value in the array will be selected.